§ I — The Tracks Four halls, four conversations

 6. § 06 Notes for the committee Anything else — co-presenters, scheduling constraints, related submissions, prior versions of this talk, conflicts of interest, the bit you didn't want to put in the abstract.

-§ IV — How we read Double-blind · two readers · rolling feedback
+§ IV — How we read Two readers · then the planners · rolling feedback

 The review process.